MicheleTornetta/e-commerceBackEnd/instructions.md

   * Includes model associations outlined in the Challenge instructions.

-### Repository Quality: 13%

-* Repository has a unique name.

-* Repository follows best practices for file structure and naming conventions.

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages.

-* Repository contains quality readme with description and a link to a walkthrough video.

-## Review

 You are required to submit BOTH of the following for review: